cookiesncream716/helloWorld2/README.md

 ### STAGE 5 - Add the ability to recognize a change in the count from an external source and update the text appropriately

-For our last trick, let's actually save this data to the ticket and react to changes to ticket data that happen outside our plugin!
+For our last trick, let's give the ticket data to start and react to changes to ticket data that happen outside our plugin!

 1. To simulate a ticket that has saved data, set the property `count` of the `testTicket`'s `subject` with some initial value.
 This value will also appear in the `ExtensionTester`'s editor box.